kodecocodes/i9t/app-thinning/app-thinning.markdown

 Navigate to the Project Navigator tab and expand the **Map Bundles** folder.
 Open the Xcode's **File Inspector** tab on the right.
 In the File Inspector column find the **On Demand Resource Tags** section.

-Go through each bundle and give name the tag the same name as the bundle name.
-For example, for **LA_Map.bundle** give it the name **LA_Map** tag.
+Go through each bundle and give the tag the same name as the bundle name.
+For example, for **LA_Map.bundle** give it the Tag name **LA_Map**.
 Do this for each of the 5 bundles in the applciation.

 >**Note:** Make sure you spell the tag name in the exact same spelling and case.
-If you misstype it, you could result in some subtle errors.
+If you misstype it, you could come against some subtle errors.

-The app now waits until the content is downloaded then displays the map when completed.
+Build your application, but don't run it yet.
+Now would be a good time to look at the before and after of your IPA size.
+Originally, the app was over 300 MB!
+Now the app is around 10MB.
+Xcode has achieved this by removing the bundle resources found in the IPA and downloads them if they are not present on the app.

-Build and run the application with all the tags applied to the bundles in your project.
+Build and run your application again.
 Select **Los Angeles** as the overlay and watch what happens.
+The app now waits until the content is downloaded then displays the overlay and adjusts the map when completed.

+## Uuhh...
+This is Taking Too Long

 Now try with a larger bundle.
-The Santa Cruz or the San Diego map is over 100MB respectively.
+The Santa Cruz or the San Diego map is over 100 MB respectively.
 Click on either one and see how long it takes to display the content.

-That took a little bit too long.
-You should probably indicate to the user that something is happening.
-Fortunately, MapChromeViewController has a IBOutlet property called **loadingProgressView** which is a `UIProgressView`.
-You'll hook up the progress to this display to indicate to the user that a download is occuring.
+That took a little bit too long to display, right?.
+Running this on a real device will only be worse.
+You should probably indicate to the user that something is happening while you're downloading the ODR.
+Fortunately, MapChromeViewController has a **IBOutlet property** called **loadingProgressView** which is a `UIProgressView`.
+You'll hook up the progress to this display to indicate to the user that a download is occuring while also displaying the network activity indicator.

 Navigate back to **downloadAndDisplayMapOverlay()** and replace the content with the following: